SwitchCraftCC/sc-docs/src/whats-new/sc-peripherals.md

 faster.
 Each individual `setPaletteColor` call will take at least 1 tick.
 :::

 Sets a single color in the poster palette.
-The palette index must be between 1 and 64 (inclusive).
+The palette index must be between 1 and 63 (inclusive).
 The color components must be between 0 and 255 (inclusive).
-The first entry in the palette (index 1) is always transparent, and cannot be changed.
+Palette index 0 is always transparent, and cannot be changed.

 ### `posterPrinter.blitPalette(palette:table)`

 Sets the palette of the poster.
-The palette table must be a one-dimensional table of colors, of maximum size 64.
-The first entry in the table is ignored (as index 1 is always transparent).
+The palette table must be a one-dimensional table of colors, of maximum size 63.
+The first entry in the table is index 1, as index 0 is always transparent.
+This means you can pass a one-indexed Lua table directly as a palette.
 A color is represented as a 24-bit integer, where the first 8 bits are the red component, the next 8 bits are the green component, and the last 8 bits are the blue component.
 For example, `0xFF0000` is red, `0x00FF00` is green, and `0x0000FF` is blue.

 Example: